nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221003151248/README.md

-# sending installs to target install pip modules on target as files with no dependencies on network connection to pip
+# sending installs and dependencies to target with no network connection

+- install programs on target as tar archive file using docker to find installed dependencies
+- can be used to install pip modules or apt
+- steps
   - create a docker image with python3-pip installed and a user account created
   - run a docker (no --rm) with that image, install packages with pip
   - create image from container `docker commit $CONTAINER_NAME`
   - use dive to inspect the last layer (bottom one) of stuff pip installed
   - export image to tar `docker image save $IMAGE_ID_OR_TAG -o output.tar`
   - go find layer you added when you installed stuff
     - files for that layer are in a tar file nested within the image tar file we exported
   - take nested tar file, extract it. it should just have a `home` directory, stuff it could access to install modules as user with pip
   - clean up contents of home folder, i.e. don't include things like `.bash_history` etc.
   - compress and send it over

 ```bash
 ## we have a docker named flamboyant_wu with crackmapexec installed
 docker commit flamboyant_wu # the name of the container